 Duties & Responsibilities

 As Ohio’s chief elections officer, the Secretary of State oversees the elections process and appoints the members of boards of elections in each of Ohio’s 88 counties.
 The Secretary of State supervises the administration of election laws; reviews statewide initiative and referendum petitions; chairs the Ohio Ballot Board, which approves ballot language for statewide issues; canvasses votes for all elective state offices and issues; investigates election fraud and irregularities; trains election officials, and works with counties to train poll workers.
-The Elections Division of the Secretary of State’s office also compiles and maintains election statistics, political party records and other election-related records.
+The Elections Division of the Secretary of State’s office also compiles and maintains election statistics and other election-related records.

 Campaign Finance Compliance

 Statewide candidates’ campaign finance reports are filed with the office, together with the reports for state political action committees (PACs), state political parties and legislative caucus campaign committees.

 The Secretary of State is a member of the Ohio Apportionment Board, which meets every 10 years following the decennial census.
 The five-member board redraws boundaries for each of the 99 Ohio House and 33 Ohio Senate districts to reflect population changes.
 Other members of the Apportionment Board are the Governor, the Auditor of State and two members, one Republican and one Democrat, appointed by state legislative leaders.

 The Business Services Division receives and approves articles of incorporation for Ohio business entities and grants licenses to out-of-state corporations seeking to do business in Ohio.
 Limited partnerships and limited liability companies also file with the Secretary of State’s office.